zih428/AC215-Project-FitAI/services/core-etl-api/README.md

 # Core ETL + User API

 FastAPI service (port 8001) that bootstraps FitAI's Postgres schema with seed data and exposes authentication/user profile endpoints consumed by the frontend, calendar agent, and RAG service.
+Dependencies are defined in `pyproject.toml` and installed with `uv` (no `requirements.txt`).

 ## What this service does
 - **ETL bootstrap**: loads three CSVs from GCS (`gym_recommendation`, `gym_members_exercise_tracking`, `exercise_catalog`) into Postgres and seeds demo users so downstream services have data to work with.